leviv/leviv.github.io/_posts/projects/2025-10-12-bookshelf.md

 ### Connecting the bookshelf to Goodreads data

-Finding my Goodreads data is easy.
+Finding my Goodreads data was easy.
 There's a [settings page](https://www.goodreads.com/review/import) that makes your data available in `.csv` format at the push of a button.
 Looking at the downloads you can see a number of interesting fields.
 Here's some of the relevant ones - there's a sample file on the import/export page to see all.

 ```txt
 {